MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/allocation-notification.md

 > [!IMPORTANT]
 > Some information relates to a prerelease product that might be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

 There are times when certain operations need to be performed on an allocation that's about to undergo a paging eviction or promotion operation.
 For example, an allocation might be compressed when it's under device access.
-When that allocation is being evicted (that is, no longer under device access), the driver must first decompress it before the actual eviction.
+When that allocation is being evicted (that is, no longer under device access), the kernel-mode driver (KMD) must first decompress it before the actual eviction.
 The **DXGK_OPERATION_NOTIFY_ALLOC** paging operation is designed for this purpose.
 This operation is available starting in Windows 11, version 24H2 (WDDM 3.2).

 ## How to request allocation notifications

-When the system calls [**DxgkDdiCreateAllocation**](/windows-hardware/drivers/ddi/d3dkmddi/nc-d3dkmddi-dxgkddi_createallocation) to create an allocation, the kernel-mode driver (KMD) can set flags in[**DXGK_ALLOCATIONINFOFLAGS2**](/windows-hardware/drivers/ddi/d3dkmddi/ns-d3dkmddi-dxgk_allocationinfoflags2) to instruct *Dxgkrnl* to perform the **DXGK_OPERATION_NOTIFY_ALLOC** paging operation.
+When the system calls [**DxgkDdiCreateAllocation**](/windows-hardware/drivers/ddi/d3dkmddi/nc-d3dkmddi-dxgkddi_createallocation) to create an allocation, KMD can set flags in [**DXGK_ALLOCATIONINFOFLAGS2**](/windows-hardware/drivers/ddi/d3dkmddi/ns-d3dkmddi-dxgk_allocationinfoflags2) to instruct *Dxgkrnl* to perform the **DXGK_OPERATION_NOTIFY_ALLOC** paging operation.
 The current notification flags are:

 * **NotifyEviction**
 * **NotifyIoMmuUnmap**